the4rchangel/the4rchangel.github.io/_posts/2025-11-06-forensic-analysis-manler-cc-crypto-theft.md

 share-img: /assets/img/manler-analysis.png
 ---

 This post is part technical deep-dive, part forensic investigation story.
-I'll walk through how I discovered and analyzed a sophisticated cryptocurrency theft operation that uses advanced JavaScript obfuscation to steal funds by manipulating withdrawal forms.
+I'll walk through how I discovered and analyzed a sophisticated cryptocurrency theft operation that uses advanced JavaScript obfuscation to hide a fee-based scam.
+The site claimed users needed to pay a withdrawal fee to access their "mining earnings," provided instructions on how to buy Bitcoin through legitimate exchanges, and generated unique one-time wallet addresses for each victim.
 There are tools out there for this kind of analysis, but I built my own set of Python scripts to really understand what was happening under the hood.
 This isn't a step-by-step tutorial, it's more about the process of investigation, the patterns I found, and what they reveal about how these attacks work.

-#### THE INITIAL TIP
+#### THE SPAM EMAIL

-Someone reached out asking me to take a look at `https://manler.cc/payouts/account/`.
-They said something felt off about the site, it was supposed to be a Bitcoin mining payout page, but the behavior seemed suspicious.
-I'm always curious about these kinds of reports, so I fired up a browser and took a look.
+I received a spam email claiming I had an inactive Bitcoin mining account with a significant balance that needed to be withdrawn within 24 hours or it would be forfeited.
+Classic phishing tactics: urgency, a large sum of money, and a threat of loss.
+The email was flagged as suspicious by my email client, but even without that warning, the red flags were obvious, the domain, the tone, the entire premise.

+Most people would delete it and move on.
+But I'm curious about how these scams actually work under the hood.
+So instead of deleting it, I clicked through to see what the site was doing.
+The email led to `https://manler.cc/payouts/account/`, which presented itself as a Bitcoin mining payout page.

 At first glance, it looked legitimate.
-Clean interface, professional design, a withdrawal form asking for wallet addresses.
-Nothing immediately screamed "scam" to me.
-But when you've been doing this long enough, you develop a sense for when something doesn't add up.
-The site was asking users to enter their wallet addresses to withdraw funds from their "mining earnings."
-That's a common enough pattern, but something about it felt engineered.
+Clean interface, professional design.
+But I already knew it was malicious, so I wasn't looking for whether it *seemed* legitimate, I was looking for *how* it was stealing funds.
+The site claimed users had accumulated Bitcoin mining earnings and needed to pay a withdrawal fee to access them.
+It displayed a payment page showing the required fee amount, provided helpful instructions on how to buy Bitcoin through legitimate exchanges like MoonPay, Coingate, Bitcoin.com, and TrustWallet, and generated a unique one-time Bitcoin wallet address for each user to send the fee to.
+That's a sophisticated approach, using legitimate services to build trust while funneling payments to attacker-controlled wallets.

 I decided to dig deeper.